 I’m soooo excited to share my kitchen all decorated for Christmas this year!
 Since the kitchen is the heart of the home, it’s always fun to add some holiday decorations in here.
 There are so many fun ways to add Christmas kitchen decor without making it too cluttered!

 I started out by doing my normal blue/green Christmas plaid and all of the greenery I love.
-But it just got lost in this kitchen.
+But it just got lost in this white and neutral kitchen.
 So, I started adding in pops of red.
-And it felt so much more cheerful!
+And it felt so much more cheerful and festive!

-But in figuring it out, I also found a really simple formula for adding Christmas decor to your kitchen.
+And while figuring it all out, I found a really simple formula for adding Christmas decor to your kitchen.
 So, I hope these help you as much as they’ve helped me!

 1. Add Greenery